Home » WSL & Arch Linux

 WSL does not release disk space back to the host OS automatically.

-To automatically shrinks the WSL virtual hard disk (VHD) as you use it, create a .wslconfig file in C:\Users\<UserName>\:
+Ensure sparseVhd=true is set in your global .wslconfig (see Global settings above).
+This automatically shrinks the WSL virtual hard disk (VHD) as you use it.

 Recover from catastrophic failure